Alanespartan/Programming-Languages-Project/README.md

 # Programming-Languages-Project

-# 2D video game using a finite state machine, design patterns and
+Final Project: 2D video game using a finite state machine, design patterns and threads.
-# threads.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by